What is a Sonker?

 - Use the other crust to make a top for the pie.
 Cut out shapes like leaves or make a traditional lattice crust top.
 Bake the pie for 40 minutes.

-- While the pie bakes, stir together until smooth 1 tablespoon of the milk with the cornstarch in a small bowl.
+- While the pie bakes, stir until smooth 1 tablespoon of the milk with the cornstarch in a small bowl.
 Pour this cornstarch mixture into the rest of the milk and stir.

 - Remove from the heat and add the vanilla and 2 tablespoons butter.
 Stir to melt the butter.